quaziashfaq/notes/cloud/aws.md

 - Pay for what you *need*
 - Right-sizing instances
 - Increasing elasticity
-- Chooing the right pricing model
+- Choosing the right pricing model
 - Optimizng storage

 # From Service to Solution